jasonzhuang/group-buy/README.md

 group-buy
 =========

-angularJS, node to impelemt a web site about group-by
+angularJS, node to implement a web site about group-by which mimic DianPing and data comes from DianPing API.